bradleymarques/RectangleFinder/README.md

 #### Like Pathfinder, only not

-An implementation of a Mars Rover for Next45.
+An implementation of a Mars Rover for an interview.
+The name was an attempt to make a joke about the curious rectangular planet.
+Learn from my joke failures, young padawan.

 ## Guiding principles
 - [YAGNI].
 Seriously.
 You ain't gonna need it.
 Only add it when you **really** need it.
 Any assumptions in a program, class, interface, API, or ABI are with you for life in most cases.
 So make minimal assumptions and you will have the minimal amount of wrong assumptions to fix as the program evolves.
 - Clarity before cleverness.
 I'm quite tempted to do a 10-liner implementation on a spherical 2d grid (I think a whole rover can be done via + and % operators) but I write code for humans first, machines second.
 I do violate this once - using a deltaArray for `Rover.move()` instead of a more readable `switch`.
-Hopefully a little bit of coolness can be excused ;)
+Hopefully this can be excused ;)
 _"Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do._" -- Donald Knuth, **Literate Programming** (1984)
 - Testing is important, because then anyone can work on it.
 If you are going to change it be sure to give the _Modifying it safely_ section a squiz.
 - Code that doesn't exist doesn't have bugs.
 So keep it short.
 This is why I don't add a ton of interfaces etc until they are necessary.
 (Nonexistant code is often a bit light on features, but that's another story).